How to Become a Finance Manager in India

 • KPMG

-The salaries for finance managers who are freshers after an MBA in Finance Management in India is usually between ₹3 lakh to ₹7 lakh per annum.
-For experienced candidates, this could be between ₹10 lakh to ₹17 lakh per annum.
+As of 2025-26, the salary for finance managers who are freshers after an MBA in Finance Management in India is typically between ₹6 lakh to ₹10 lakh per annum.
+For candidates with 5 or more years of experience, this range is generally between ₹15 lakh to ₹25 lakh per annum.
+Packages vary significantly based on the institution, city, and employer.
+(Source: industry salary surveys, 2025-26.)

 Thanks!
 We will reach out to you shortly.